 This 10-week program is made up of five two-week courses, followed by an additional period to submit your assessment – details of which can be found on the assessment tab of the program page.
 The program page also gives you access to live tutorials, student support sessions and further study resources and services.

-Throughout this program, you will be using Arena software.
-To ensure you’re able to take part in the practical tasks, please look at the system requirements.
+To take part in the practical exercises in this program, you will need to download a free student version of Arena from the official Rockwell Automation website.
+Please look at the system requirements to ensure that you can take part.
 These are also available in the downloads section at the end of this step.